Women in nursing: 19th century

 During this time nursing uniforms were very similar to "servants’ uniforms, which consisted of a full black or printed gown with a white gathered or banded cap and a white apron."
 Around 1840, the field of nursing gained more respect and nurses were trained more.
 With this said the uniforms worn at this time started to change from the servant uniforms to the more classic "ladylike gowns with white aprons and caps to indicate that they were nurses."
-During this time a very influential nurse started their career in the field of nursing; that nurse was Florence Nightingale.
-She brought many different things to the field.
-For instance she helped to make the field a more respectable one with the introduction of both better schooling and uniforms.
-The improvements in uniforms helped us to determine the rank of all the different nurses practicing.
-This was accomplished by having nurses wear a hat with a different color band depending on their rank.
+During this time, Florence Nightingale introduced new forms of education and uniforms for nurses, including the introduction of different colored hat bands to illustrate rank.
 "Fresh nurse students would wear ribbon bands of pink, blue, or other pastel colors.
 Senior nurses and nursing teachers would wear black ribbon bands to indicate seniority."

 20th century

 This period brought about the start of change in the uniforms by adding white bibs and pockets to the dresses.
 In addition, large hats were worn that resembled a nun's hat and veil.
 These types of uniforms stayed in practice up until the First World War, when it was decided that the uniforms needed to be revamped to make them more practical and improve nurses' efficiency.
 For instance, the sleeves on the uniforms were changed so that they rolled up, the bulky aprons were removed, and the shirts shortened.
 All these things helped with convenience and allowed nurses to function better, and were often coupled with shoulder-covering capes, which were usually navy or dark blue in colour on the outside with red lining on the inside.

 By the 1950s, paper hats and simple folded hats replaced the large, elaborate crown-like caps that were worn by nurses during the First World War.
 The simple paper hats were more comfortable.
-The policy to use hats to denote seniority level was abolished, since the morality of nurses was affected by the discrimination.
+The policy to use hats to denote seniority level was abolished, since the morale of nurses was affected by the discrimination.
 Dresses also evolved, since no one has the time to launder elaborately tailored clothing anymore.
 Dresses became less form fitting and were easy to wash, iron and wear."

 By the 1970s with the appearance of males in the field wearing scrubs, the female uniforms once again changed, they "became less gendered".
 The hat was lost and uniforms become less formal.
 In addition, they started to resemble normal clothing.
-By the 1980s, the cap and the cloth apron was gone.
+By the 1980s, the cap and the cloth apron were gone.
 To replace the cloth apron, nurses started to wear disposable ones.